betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 Checking in Sensors confirms that the orientation of the Mag is correct, by confirming that the maximum positive values are as follows:

-- on X, when the nose points durectly into the field (ie Nose points to Magnetic North at the local field inclination angle),
+- on X, when the nose points directly into the field (ie Nose points to Magnetic North at the local field inclination angle),
 - on Y, when the left of the quad points into the field, and
 - on Z, when the top of the quad points into the field